 Bemege Spelling Variations

 The name Bemege, appeared in many references, and from time to time, the surname was spelt Beamish, Beemish, Beames and others.

 Early Notables of the Bemege family (pre 1700)

-More information is included under the topic Early Bemege Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Bemege Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bemege family to Ireland

 Some of the Bemege family moved to Ireland, but this topic is not covered in this excerpt.